 Managing visitors to your school

-One key risk that was outlined in the NSW Department of Education and Training safety and security directorate on how to be a safer school* was around the management of visitors to a school site including contractors and volunteers.
-A key recommendation in the ten steps to protecting schools was developing a visitor management plan, including requiring visitors to sign-in and wear visitor’s badges.
+One key risk outlined in the NSW Department of Education and Training safety and security directorate on how to be a safer school* was around the management of visitors to school sites, including contractors and volunteers.
+In the ten steps to protecting schools, it was recommended to develop a visitor management plan.
+This should include visitors required to sign-in and wear visitor’s badges.

-Not only is it important that visitors sign-in and wear badges, the Royal Commission report also calls for all staff and volunteers to receive an appropriate induction and that they are aware of their safety responsibilities.
-Along with staff and volunteers, it is best practice that any contractors who are onsite should be appropriately inducted to ensure that they understand their obligations whilst at the school.
+Not only is it important that visitors sign-in and wear badges, the Royal Commission report also calls for all staff and volunteers to receive an appropriate induction.
+They should be aware of their safety responsibilities.
+Likewise, it is best practice that any contractors who are onsite are appropriately inducted.
+This ensures that they understand their obligations whilst at the school.

-Equally important is ensuring that any contractors on school grounds are appropriately qualified and licensed to conduct the work, along with having a verified Working With Children Check.
-Ensuring contractors are validated minimises the risk of something going wrong, along with possible future liability exposure, and helps keep your school compliant and safe.
+Equally important is ensuring that any contractors on school grounds are appropriately qualified and licensed to conduct their work.
+Likewise, they should also have a verified Working With Children Check.
+Ensuring contractors are validated consequently minimises the risk of something going wrong, along with possible future liability exposure.
+When you track school visitors in such a way, these checks help to keep your school compliant and safe.

 Where to start?

-There are simple steps schools can take to manage the risks associated with volunteers and contractors being on the school premises, along with keeping a record of staff onsite.
-As the NSW and Victorian reports suggest, adopting a comprehensive sign-in and sign-out procedure will help to ensure the safety of students and other stakeholders.
+There are simple steps that schools can take to manage risks associated with volunteers and contractors visiting the school premises.
+As the NSW and Victorian reports suggest, adopting a comprehensive sign-in and sign-out procedure helps to ensure the safety of students and other stakeholders.

 Upstream offer a Visitor Sign-in and Contractor Compliance management solution that helps protect your school and students.
-Validate contractor compliance and WWCC, provide induction material, have visibility of who is onsite and manage time and attendance in a digital easy to use format.
+Track school visitors, validate contractor compliance and WWCC, and provide induction material.
+Additionally, have visibility of who is onsite and manage time and attendance in a digital easy to use format.

 Get in touch to learn how you can implement a digital solution that helps safe proof your school and minimise risk exposure.